INFINITY IN A DROP

 Sri Aurobindo's contribution

 - Why Sri Aurobindo?

-- he realised in himself that height of conscious being, and from that height
+- he realised in himself that height of conscious being from where a genuinely integral perspective is possible, and it is from that height that he

-- he developed a psychological synthesis of the different systems of yoga
+- developed his psychological synthesis of the different systems of yoga

-- he developed the idea of an ongoing evolution of consciousness
+- recognised the world as a progressive manifestation of the Divine and developed the idea of an ongoing evolution of consciousness

-- he recognised the evolving soul or "psychic being", as the centre of individual development
+- recognised the evolving soul or "psychic being", as the centre of individual development

 - summary and conclusion